openstack-infra/storyboard-webclient/src/theme/custom/README.md

-# Custom Themes for StoryBoard
+# Custom Themes for Storyboard
-This folder provides an extension mechanism by which you can apply your own custom bootstrap theme to StoryBoard.
+This folder provides an extension mechanism by which you can apply your own custom bootstrap theme to Storyboard.
 By creating your own theme.less file in this directory, your own custom adjustments will be used to compile bootstrap.

 ## Quickstart